RKeyIT/MyHelloWorld/README_ActiveQuests.md

     1. Create visual calendar model with.
     2. Add functions to assign dates to operations.
     3. Add first styles.
 For days with some operations.
+    4. Create list with operations in "day".
+This must show what was does in this date